Crestone Weather Center

 The skies here in Crestone are among the darkest and clearest skies anywhere in the USA.
 (Photo by Keno)

-The two photos below were taken as the April 12, 2009 snowstorm, which produced 28.6" of snow, was taking place.
+The two photos below were taken as this snowstorm, which produced 28.6" of snow, was taking place.
 30 other excellent photos of this storm were sent in to me by locals, and they can be found on a special photo page I set up by clicking on Easter Snowstorm.

 shead_in_snow.jpg (24698 bytes)